ROCm/hipBench/README.md

 ```
 or
 ```
-ctest
+CMAKE_PREFIX_PATH=/opt/rocm/lib/cmake ctest .
 ```
 # License

+hipBench is an open source project.
+It is derived from [NVBench](https://github.com/NVIDIA/nvbench).
-NVBench is released under the Apache 2.0 License with LLVM exceptions.
+The original [NVBench](https://github.com/NVIDIA/nvbench) is released under the Apache 2.0 License with LLVM exceptions.
+Any new files and modifications made to exisiting files by AMD are distributed under MIT.
 See [LICENSE](./LICENSE).

 # Scope and Related Projects

-NVBench will measure the CPU and CUDA GPU execution time of a ***single
+hipBench will measure the CPU and AMD GPU execution time of a ***single
 host-side critical region*** per benchmark.
 It is intended for regression
 testing and parameter tuning of individual kernels.
-For in-depth analysis of
-end-to-end performance of multiple applications, the NVIDIA Nsight tools are
-more appropriate.

-NVBench is focused on evaluating the performance of CUDA kernels and is not
+hipBench is focused on evaluating the performance of HIP kernels and is not
 optimized for CPU microbenchmarks.
 This may change in the future, but for now,
 consider using Google Benchmark for high resolution CPU benchmarks.